warnakey/js-append-elements/README.md

 # js-append-elements
-JavaScript example that will append DOM elements, class and IDs into an HTML file
+JavaScript example that will append DOM elements, classes and IDs into an HTML file